 6. How does a skillion roof affect natural lighting ?

-A skillion roof can improve natural lighting in your home.
-The sloped design allows for larger windows on the upper side, which helps bring more natural light into living spaces.
+Skillion Roof creates More Light and Space in Your Home.
+A skillion roof can enhance the lighting of your home.
+The angled nature of the design permits larger windows on the upper side to capture more light in living spaces.

 7. How do I maintain a skillion roof ?